chezze911/linux-server-configuration/README.md

     i.  add the below line of code after root ALL=(ALL:ALL) ALL grader ALL=(ALL:ALL) ALL and save it (ctrl-X , then Y and Enter)
     Your new user(grader) is able to execute commands with administrative privileges. ( for example - sudo anycommand) ii.
-You can check the grader entry by entering the command: sudo cat /etc/sudoers
+You can check the grader entry by entering the command: sudo cat /etc/sudoers iii.
+Reload SSH to apply new settings
+          $ reload ssh
+          (use "sudo apt get upstart" if needed)

 8. Create an SSH key pair for grader using the ssh-keygen tool on your local machine.